Center for the Advancement of Teaching & Learning CATL

 The Teaching Enhancement Grant program is designed to support professional development activities that will enhance a faculty member's teaching skills or result in the development of innovative teaching strategies.
 Examples of the types of activities funded by this grant program include:

-• Participating in professional development activities, such as workshops, seminars, or intensive short-courses designed to improve teaching (including university-approved travel to teaching workshops).
+• Participating in professional development activities, such as workshops, seminars, or intensive short-courses designed to improve teaching.

-*The IDC recognizes that many discipline-specific conferences offer sessions and workshops on teaching/pedagogy related to their field.
-If funding is sought to attend such a conference, the applicant must specifically state in the application which sessions, workshops, conference tracks, etc. would be attended and how those relate to their teaching skills and/or the development of innovative teaching strategies, not the acquisition of discipline-specific content knowledge.
+*The IDC recognizes that many discipline-specific conferences do offer sessions and workshops on teaching/pedagogy related to their field.
+If funding is sought after to attend such a conference, the applicant must specifically state in the application which sessions, workshops, etc. would be attended and how those relate to their teaching skills and/or the development of innovative teaching strategies.

 Reporting Requirements

 All TEG recipients will need to articulate a plan for how they will share the knowledge gained during their proposed project with the larger UWGB community.
-Final reports should consist of any documentation produced to support this process as well as a one-paragraph reflection on their own learning.
-TEG recipients of grants to support honoraria for public speakers do not need to host a second event to "report out."
+Final reports should consist of any documentation produced to support this process as well as a one-paragraph reflection on your own learning.
+TEG recipients of grants to support honoraria for public speakers do not need to host a second event.

-Possible reporting options include, but are not limited to:
+Possible options include, but are not limited to:

 • Running a teaching and learning workshop for your department, college, or institution.

-• Presenting at the January Instructional Development Institute for colleagues across the university.
+• Presenting at the January Instructional Development Institute to host a workshop for colleagues across the university.

 • Writing a blog post for CATL’s blog, “The Cowbell,” that shares what you learned and/or researched with the larger university community.